Athletic heart syndrome: Diagnosis

 Athlete's heart is usually an incidental finding during a routine screening or during tests for other medical issues.
 An enlarged heart can be seen at echocardiography or sometimes on a chest X-ray.
 Similarities at presentation between athlete's heart and clinically relevant cardiac problems may prompt electrocardiography (ECG) and exercise cardiac stress tests.
 The ECG can detect sinus bradycardia, a resting heart rate of fewer than 60 beats per minute.
 This is often accompanied by sinus arrhythmia.
 The pulse of a person with athlete's heart can sometimes be irregular while at rest, but usually returns to normal after exercise begins.

 Regarding differential diagnosis, left ventricular hypertrophy is usually indistinguishable from athlete's heart and at ECG, but can usually be discounted in the young and fit.

-It is important to distinguish between athlete's heart and hypertrophic cardiomyopathy (HCM), a serious cardiovascular disease characterised by thickening of the heart's walls, which produces a similar ECG pattern at rest.
+It is important to distinguish between athlete's heart and hypertrophic cardiomyopathy (HCM), a serious cardiovascular disease characterized by thickening of the heart's walls, which produces a similar ECG pattern at rest.
 This genetic disorder is found in one of 500 Americans and is a leading cause of sudden cardiac death in young athletes (although only about 8% of all cases of sudden death are actually exercise-related).
 The following table shows some key distinguishing characteristics of the two conditions.

-Athlete's heart should not be confused with bradycardia that occurs secondary to Relative energy deficiency in sport or Anorexia nervosa, which involve slowing of metabolic rate and sometimes shrinkage of the heart muscle and reduced heart volume.
+Athlete's heart should not be confused with bradycardia that occurs secondary to relative energy deficiency in sport or anorexia nervosa, which involve slowing of metabolic rate and sometimes shrinkage of the heart muscle and reduced heart volume.

 The medical history of the patient (endurance sports) and physical examination (bradycardia, and maybe a third or fourth heart sound), can give important hints.